skray/my-mac-setup/README.md

 * [Plug](https://www.plugformac.com/) - Play [hypemachine](https://hypem.com) on the desktop

+* [Things](https://culturedcode.com/things/) - Todo lists with light planning on top.
+This is a todo list that I can keep up with - OmniFocus is wayy too much for me.

 * [Alfred](https://www.alfredapp.com/) - A better Spotlight with custom workflows (go to a specific Slack channel, open a Github repo in the default browser, etc.)

 ### Apps I've Used Before but don't any more